GW2 Mesmer Guide, Build - Deceive Your Enemies and Assist Your Team!

 Let’s take a look at some of the meta PvE Mesmer builds and the specializations, traits, and skills that they use.
 Understanding those combinations and synergies will definitely help you in creating your own personal favorite GW2 Mesmer build and later adjusting it to different locations.
-We're not goign to discuss WvW and other PvP builds, since this guide focuses around PvE.
+We're not going to discuss WvW and other PvP builds since this guide focuses on PvE.
 Runes and sigils are also pretty standard, so we're not going to dive too deep into them.

 Open World Axe Mirage

 The first setup we’re going to discuss is an open world build that uses Mirage dodging capabilities and axe+torch mostly condition damage.
 It combines good DPS with really high survivability.
 With this setup, you can avoid most of the incoming attacks and inflict bleeding, burning, torment, blindness, and confusion onto your foes.
 In general Mesmer playstyle is not that simple, but it's really engaging and fun, as even the basic builds utilize interesting mechanics.

 Six of your major traits are focused on amplifying your condition damage one way or the other.
 The remaining ones amplify your phantasms.
 Meanwhile, you still have plenty of defensive utility, critical rate, and empowered illusions and shatter spells from your minor ones.